ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 {: pre}

 ### Step 3.
-Store your LogDNA ingestion key as a Kubernetes secret
+Store your logging ingestion key as a Kubernetes secret
 {: #config_agent_kube_cluster_step3}

-Create a Kubernetes secret to store your LogDNA ingestion key for your service instance.
+Create a Kubernetes secret to store your logging ingestion key for your service instance.

-The LogDNA ingestion key is used to open a secure web socket to the LogDNA ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.
+The logging ingestion key is used to open a secure web socket to the logging ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.

 Run the following command: